ios1ph/BitMono/docs/source/usage/how-to-use.rst

        ├── SomeLibrary.dll
        └── AnotherLibrary.dll

 The ``libs`` folder has your app's dependencies.
-BitMono needs these to understand your code.
+ObscuraX needs these to understand your code.

 .NET Global Tool
 ----------------

-Install and use BitMono as a global .NET tool.
+Install and use ObscuraX as a global .NET tool.

 Installation
 ~~~~~~~~~~~~

 .. code-block:: console

-   dotnet tool install --global BitMono.GlobalTool
+   dotnet tool install --global ObscuraX.GlobalTool

 Usage
 ~~~~~

-Same as CLI tool, just run ``BitMono`` instead of ``BitMono.CLI``.
+Same as CLI tool, just run ``ObscuraX`` instead of ``ObscuraX.CLI``.

 Configuration
 -------------

-BitMono uses these config files:
+ObscuraX uses these config files:

 ``protections.json`` - Which protections to use: